TritonDataCenter/dragnet/README.md

 # Dragnet

 "dn" is a tool for analyzing event stream data stored in files.
-There are three
+There are three main kinds of commands:
-commands:

-* "scan": scan over raw data to execute a query
+* scan: scan over raw data to execute a query
-* "index": scan over raw data to produce an index
+* index: scan over raw data to produce an index
-* "query": search indexes to execute a query
+* query: search indexes to execute a query

-The point is to "index" data and then "query" it.  "scan" is available to check results and to run ad-hoc queries that it may not make sense to index.
+The point is to index data and then query it.
+Scan is available to check results and to run ad-hoc queries that it may not make sense to index.

 ## Reference